ben-rogerson/twin.macro/docs/styled-component-guide.md

 ## Variants with many values

-When a variant has many values (eg: `variant="light/dark/etc"`), name the class set in an object and use a prop to grab the entry containing the styles:
+When a variant has many values (eg: `variant="light/dark/etc"`), name the class set in an object and use a prop to grab the entry containing the styles.
+Note that you must return a function as follows:

 ```js
 import tw, { styled } from 'twin.macro'